 The One-Night Stand Magazine

 Magazines that are published based on a milestone, key event or a person.
 Life Magazine usually does a great job of publishing one-night stands.
 They have published special editions or tributes for “Princess Diana”, “John F. Kennedy”, “Ronald Reagan”, “Queen Elizabeth II’s Golden Jubilee” and “WWII 60th Anniversary.”
 These types of magazines need to be timely to entice readers into a one-night stand.

 People will buy magazines for a short period of time-based on key decisions in their lives.
 The best examples are wedding-planning, pregnancy preparation, and travel.
 Brides-to-be will purchase bridal magazines when they start planning their wedding and shopping for a dress.
 Parents-to-be will purchase parenting and baby-related magazines to get ready for their first-borns.
 When the wedding is over, the baby is born, they are no longer interested in the magazine as if a love affair lost its fire and passion.

 This is the type of magazine that becomes a ritual to the readers’ daily lives.
 My mother-in-law loves her New Yorker and my husband reads his monthly car plates magazine (He collects car plates and their organization has a member’s only magazine.)
 These types of magazines become part of their lives and they are loyal followers.

 Samir often asks publishers what types of magazines they want to produce for their readers.
-Of course, publishers love to have the long-term love relationship with their subscribers, but they also have the options of creating a one-night stand or love affair magazine.
+Of course, publishers love to have a long-term love relationship with their subscribers, but they also have the option of creating a one-night stand or love affair magazine.